ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 safe against XXE attacks by disabling features such as external schema and DTD support.

-Currently, we target the `DocumentBuilderFactory` with the following transformation by replacing invocations to `DocumentBuilderFactory.newInstance` like so.
+Currently, we target the following types:

+* `DocumentBuilderFactory`
+* `TransformerFactory`

+The transformation is highly similar regardless of type, and consists of replacing factory creation with a call to a helper method that creates a "safe" factory.
+For `DocumentBuilderFactory`, it looks like the following:

 ```diff
          // somewhere in a method body